Juliet & Romeo (film): Musical numbers

 † denotes songs absent from the soundtrack.

 Production

 The film is a modern reimagining of the original play Romeo and Juliet (1597) by William Shakespeare.
 It is written and directed by Timothy Scott Bogart.
 Producers include Bogart, Jessica Martins and Chris Torto.
 It features a soundtrack co-created and overseen by E. Kidd Bogart.

 The film was originally announced with the title Verona, then Verona's Romeo & Juliet.
 Jamie Ward and Clara Rugaard were cast as Romeo and Juliet in February 2023.
 Other cast members announced included Rebel Wilson, Rupert Everett, Jason Isaacs and Derek Jacobi.
 Also cast that month were Dan Fogler, Ledisi, Tayla Parx, Ferdia Walsh-Peelo and Rupert Graves.

 Principal photography was reported to have completed by mid-March 2023.
-Filming took place on-location in Verona, Italy.
+Filming took place on-location in Italy in Verona and Castle of Torrechiara.

 Soundtrack

 † denotes songs absent from the final film.